GianlucaFabiani/RPNN_for_Stiff_ODEs/README.md

   INFO.num_Jac_solv: number of jacobian inversions(pinv/QR decompositions)

 # Jac_Create and Jac_Create_Sparse
-Are two auxiliary subroutines, written in .c and implemented in Matlab by mex, for constructing the Jacobian matrix of the Newton iterations.
+Are two auxiliary subroutines, written in .c and implemented in Matlab by mex, for constructing the Jacobian matrix (w.r.t to the weights of the RPNN) of the Newton iterations.